-C.3.3 It should be stressed that certification body auditors are not inspectors of the OH&S regulator.
+C.3.3 It should be stressed that Certification Body auditors are not inspectors of the OH&S regulator.
 They should not provide "statements" or "declarations" of legal compliance.
-Nevertheless they can "verify the evaluation of legal compliance" in order to assess conformity with the OH&SMS standard.
+Nevertheless, they can "verify the evaluation of legal compliance" in order to assess conformity with the applicable OH&SMS standard.

-C.3.4 Accredited certification of an OH&SMS as fulfilling the requirements in OH&SMS standard cannot be an absolute and continuous guarantee of legal compliance but neither can any certification or legal scheme guarantee ongoing legal compliance.
-However, an OH&SMS is a proven and efficient tool to achieve and maintain legal compliance and provides top management with relevant and timely information on the organisation's compliance status.
+C.3.4 Accredited certification of an OH&SMS as fulfilling the requirements in an OH&SMS standard cannot be an absolute and continuous guarantee of legal compliance but neither can any certification or legal scheme guarantee ongoing legal compliance.
+However, an OH&SMS is a proven and effective tool to achieve and maintain legal compliance and provides top management with relevant and timely information on the organisation's compliance status.

 C.3.5 An OH&SMS standard requires a commitment to comply with legal requirements.
-The organisation shall be able to demonstrate to have achieved compliance with its applicable legal requirements though its own evaluation of compliance prior to the certification body granting certification.
+The organisation shall be able to demonstrate it has achieved compliance with its applicable legal requirements through its own evaluation of compliance prior to the Certification Body granting certification.

-C.3.6 Certification of an OH&SMS as fulfilling the requirements in OH&SMS standard confirms that the OH&SMS has been shown to be effective in achieving its policy commitments including legal compliance and provides the foundation and support for an organization's continued legal compliance.
+C.3.6 Certification of an OH&SMS as fulfilling the requirements in an OH&SMS standard confirms that the OH&SMS has been shown to be effective in achieving its policy commitments including fulfilment of legal compliance obligations and provides the foundation and support for an organization's continued legal compliance.

-C.3.7 In order to maintain the confidence of interested parties and stakeholders in the above attributes of the accredited certification of an OH&SMS, the certification body shall ensure that the system demonstrates effectiveness before granting or continuing certification.
+C.3.7 In order to maintain the confidence of interested parties and stakeholders in the above attributes of the accredited certification of an OH&SMS, the Certification Body shall ensure that the system has demonstrated effectiveness before granting, maintaining or continuing certification.

-C.3.8 The OH&SMS can act as a tool for dialogue between the organisation and its OH&S regulators and form the basis for a trusting partnership, replacing historical adversarial "them and us" relationship.
+C.3.8 The OH&SMS can act as a tool for dialogue between the organisation and its OH&S regulators and form the basis for a trusting partnership, replacing historical adversarial "them and us" relationships.
 OH&S regulators and the public should have confidence in organizations with an accredited OH&SMS standard certificate and be able to perceive them as being able to constantly and consistently manage their legal compliance.